-Color characterizes everything around us, from the environment to objects.
+Color defines everything around us, from our environment to the objects that surround us.

-We often take for granted, how difficult it is to pinpoint the exact shade of color needed to paint objects.
+We often take for granted how challenging it can be to precisely identify the type of color shade used to paint objects.

-In order to achieve the perfection of colors seen in nature that are pleasing to the eye, well-conducted studies and precise quality control are necessary.
+To achieve the perfection of colors found in nature and that are pleasing to the eye, a well-conducted study and precise quality control are necessary.